Drake568/startup/README.md

 - **existing user** - The hashed password is compared to the one in the database to authenticate the user.
 - **Use MongoDB to store credentials** - Done.
 - **Restricts functionality** - The only endpoints that are not protected by authentication are the login and register endpoints.
 I also changed my authentication to use a cookie rather than a header.

+## WebSocket deliverable

+For this deliverable I used webSocket to notify users of friend requests in real time.
+I plan to add a bit more later but this is a good start.

+- **Backend listens for WebSocket connection** - done!
+- **Frontend makes WebSocket connection** - done!
+- **Data sent over WebSocket connection** - done!
+- **WebSocket data displayed** - Friend requests are displayed in the notifications section of the home page.
+They pop up without the user having to refresh the page.